giovanibolonha/powerplant-coding-challenge/README.md

 ### 1. Build the Project

-Navigate to the project root directory and run the following command:
+Navigate to the project root directory (powerplant-coding-challenge\PowerPlant) and run the following command:

 ```shell
 dotnet build